wgomezf/GP-GLCM/README.md

 | $z_9$    | $\sum\nolimits_{ij} {\sqrt {p(i,j)_1^{90}} } - HX_1^{135}$                                                                                   |
 | $z_{10}$ | $\sum\nolimits_{ij} {{\textstyle{{p(i,j)_4^{90} - p(i,j)_1^0} \over {p(i,j)_4^{90}/p(i,j)_4^0}}}}$                                           |

 The second set contains three features that achieved classification performance statistically similar to that of the best set, according to the McNemar test (p-value > 0.6).
-This feature set represents the smallest feature space dimensionality that can perform similarly to the best one.
+This feature set represents the smallest feature-space dimensionality that performs as well as the best one.

 | ID    | Expression                                                                                                             |
 |-------|------------------------------------------------------------------------------------------------------------------------|